vuyanidaweti/code-snippets/web_development/card1/README.md

-This a card that hovers
+This is a card that hovers